zimmerlis/xlock/README.md

 ## Installation

-Git Clone to C:\Users\yourname\Documents\WindowsPowerShell\Modules (or in any ohter pS Module folder of your choice).
+Git Clone to C:\Users\yourname\Documents\WindowsPowerShell\Modules (or in any ohter Power Shell Module folder of your choice).
 Or download the content and place it in C:\Users\yourname\Documents\WindowsPowerShell\Modules\xlock.

 ## Quick Start